dvsa/cvs-type-definitions/README.md

 ## Example usage (json schemas)

-The package exports an `isValidObject()` function which can be used to validate an object against a specified schema.
+The package exports an `isValidObject()` function which can be used to validate if an object against a specified schema.
 E.g:

 `import { isValidObject } from '@dvsa/cvs-type-definitions/lib/src/schema-validation../../schema-validator';`